MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 # Secure Java Spring Boot apps using groups and group claims

-This article demonstrates a Java Spring Boot web app that uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition with the [OpenID Connect](/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to pages based on Azure Active Directory security group membership.
+This article demonstrates a Java Spring Boot web app that uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition.
+The app uses the [OpenID Connect](/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to pages based on Azure Active Directory security group membership.

 The following diagram shows the topology of the app: